-- For in vitro diagnostic use only. - cobas° BKV has not been evaluated for use as a screening test for the presence of BKV in blood or blood products or human cells, tissues, and cellular and tissue-based products (HCT/Ps). - All patient samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.
-Only personnel proficient in handling infectious materials and the use of cobas BKV and cobas 5800/6800/8800 Systems should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
-If spillage occurs, immediately disinfect with a freshly prepared solution of 0.6% sodium or potassium hypochlorite in distilled or deionized water or follow appropriate site procedures. - cobas® EBV/BKV Control Kit contains plasma derived from human blood.
+- For in vitro diagnostic use only. - cobas® BKV has not been evaluated for use as a screening test for the presence of BKV in blood or blood products. - All patient samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.^{15,16} Only personnel proficient in handling infectious materials and the use of cobas® BKV and cobas® 5800/6800/8800 systems should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
+If spillage occurs, immediately disinfect with a freshly prepared solution of 0.5% sodium or potassium hypochlorite in distilled or deionized water or follow appropriate site procedures. - cobas® EBV/BKV Control Kit contains plasma derived from human blood.
 The source material has been tested by PCR methods and showed acceptable traces of low levels of BKV DNA.
 No known test method can offer complete assurance that products derived from human blood will not transmit infectious agents. - Do not freeze whole blood or urine samples stored in primary tubes. - Use only supplied or specified required consumables to ensure optimal test performance. - Safety Data Sheets (SDS) are available on request from your local Roche representative. - Closely follow procedures and guidelines provided to ensure that the test is performed correctly.
 Any deviation from the procedures and guidelines may affect optimal test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing. - cobas® PCR Media (from primary specimen tube) contains guanidine hydrochloride.
-Do not allow direct contact between guanidine hydrochloride and sodium hypochlorite (bleach) or other highly reactive reagents such as acids or bases.
-These mixtures can release a noxious gas.
-If liquid containing guanidine hydrochloride is spilled, clean with suitable laboratory detergent and water.
-If the spilled liquid contains potentially infectious agents, FIRST clean the affected area with laboratory detergent and water, and then with 0.6% sodium or potassium hypochlorite.
+Do not allow direct contact between guanidine hydrochloride and sodium or potassium hypochlorite or other highly reactive reagents such as acids or bases.
+These mixtures can release a noxious gas. - If liquid containing guanidine hydrochloride is spilled, clean with suitable laboratory detergent and water.
+If the spilled liquid contains potentially infectious agents, FIRST clean the affected area with laboratory detergent and water, and then with 0.5% sodium or potassium hypochlorite. - Inform your local competent authority and manufacturer about any serious incidents which may occur when using this assay.